KCM-DIRECT/KCM-Data/Sorting buses/README.md

-## Instructions for sorting raw bus folders:
+## Instructions for sorting raw data into bus folders:

 Ensure you have the correct directory architecture, using the repository architecture as reference.
 Your current directory should contain the auto_sort_data.py file as well as a folder titled 'Raw Data' that contains a zip file of the data to be sorted.
 The zip file should be titled "KCM-Raw-Data.zip".